Keoladeo Bird Sanctuary

 The Keoladeo (Bharatpur) National Bird Sanctuary, India’s most famous bird sanctuary, is a mere three-and-a-half-hour drive away from Savista.
 A day trip from Savista is possible, combining it with a visit to the Abhaneri step well – an architectural gem – on the way back.
 Both blow your mind away.
 For different reasons.

 To visit the bird sanctuary – as, indeed, to visit any park that protects diverse species of wildlife from extinction due to human greed – is to enter a living world of harmony, natural beauty and perfection, and hope and aspiration for a better planet.
-The Keoladeo National Park (27°10’N, 77°31’E), began its life as a hunting ground for the Maharajas of Bharatpur.
-In 1972 it was declared a national bird sanctuary and named after an ancient Shiva (Keoladeo) temple within its precincts, In 1985 it was recognised by the UNESCO as a World Heritage Site, an important habitat for “in-site conservation of biological diversity… a habitat of rare and endangered species…a wetland of international importance for migratory waterfowl… the wintering ground for the rare Siberian Crane, and habitat for large numbers of resident nesting birds ” (UNESCO).
+Created 250 years ago and named after an ancient Shiva (Keoladeo) temple within its precincts, the Keoladeo National Park (27°10’N, 77°31’E), began its life as a hunting ground for the maharajas of Bharatpur.
+It later came to be recognised by the UNESCO as a World Heritage Site, an important habitat for “in-site conservation of biological diversity… a habitat of rare and endangered species…a wetland of international importance for migratory waterfowl… the wintering ground for the rare Siberian Crane, and habitat for large numbers of resident nesting birds ” (UNESCO).

 You can, therefore, imagine how important good monsoons are for the park and its resident and migrant visitors, and how gravely this ecosystem can get affected in a year of weak rains.
 As happened in 2010, when the rains failed and most of the park ran dry.
 Very few migratory birds chose to spend their winter here that year, and the government had to bring in water through tankers to ensure that the existing bird population survived.